Olathe/redcarpet/README.md

 #### Files
-* `redcarpet` handles the passwordless login page for a WiFi router.
+* `redcarpet` automatically accepts the recurring terms-of-service web page for a WiFi router.
 You'll need to edit it to handle the proper SSID and URL.
 * `redcarpet.conf` is an Upstart script.
 It allows you to run `redcarpet` as a system service.

 #### Installing as an Upstart service